M-AliFida/QA-practical-spring-project/README.md

 >
 <a href="Order CRUD Functionality"><img src="https://raw.githubusercontent.com/M-AliFida/QA-practical-spring-project/develop/Screenshots/CRUD%20Functionality/Order%20CRUD.png" width="500" ></a>

 For a comprehensive understanding of the API including field constraints, parameters and response messages, see [API Documentation](https://github.com/M-AliFida/QA-practical-spring-project/blob/develop/Documentation/API%20Documentation.pdf)

 ### Demonstration of API using Postman

-This demonstration aims to show how a typical user use case of the Supermarket Management System.
-It is recommended you view the following screenshots with their [Corresponding JSON files](https://github.com/M-AliFida/QA-practical-spring-project/tree/develop/Screenshots/API%20Requests/JSON%20Files%20(Results%20Output%20for%20API%20Calls)).
+This demonstration aims to show how a typical use case of the Supermarket Management System.
+It is recommended you view the following screenshots with their [corresponding JSON files](https://github.com/M-AliFida/QA-practical-spring-project/tree/develop/Screenshots/API%20Requests/JSON%20Files%20(Results%20Output%20for%20API%20Calls)).

 <hr>

 #### Creating and reading user data

-The first thing we may want to do is to register a shopper ('User'), in order to add their details on the system.
+The first thing we may want to do is to register a shopper ('User') in order to add their details on the system

 <a href="user-create"><img src="https://raw.githubusercontent.com/M-AliFida/QA-practical-spring-project/develop/Screenshots/API%20Requests/user-create.png" width="1000" ></a>